UM-LPM/GIANT/docs/GenIATraP_add_new_problem_domain.md

+# Add New Problem Domain To The Platform
-To add a new problem domain to the platform, follow these steps to integrate your custom environment, agents, and configurations.
-This guide will walk you through creating the necessary folders, scenes, prefabs, and implementing the required logic to define your problem domain.
+To add a new problem domain to the platform, follow the following steps to integrate your custom environment, agents, and configurations.
+This guide will walk you through creating the necessary folders, scenes, and prefabs, and implementing the required logic to define your problem domain.

 ### **Step 1: Create New Folders for Your Problem Domain**